-- 5.34 The amount of water required through the planning period will change according to some key external influences such as climate change, population growth, policies and the requirements of the environment in the future.
-We will use animated 'Sankey' plots (see Figure 11 for example) to visualise the situation trees through time, for both problem and solution understanding. - 5.35 For each of the branches we will explain the factors that influence the anticipated levels for the supply demand balances.
-This will provide regulators, stakeholders and customers with a better understanding of the characterisation of these branches. - 5.36 In many cases, the anticipated supply demand deficits could be achieved by several different combinations of external factors.
+The amount of water required through the planning period will change according to some key external influences such as climate change, population growth, policies and the requirements of the environment in the future.

+The various plots available in the VT will help to visualise the situation trees throughout the planning period, for both problem and solution understanding.

+For each of the branches we will explain the factors that influence the anticipated levels for the supply demand balances.
+This will provide regulators, stakeholders and customers with a better understanding of the characterisation of these branches.

+In many cases, the anticipated supply demand deficits could be achieved by several different combinations of external factors.
 Although at the more extreme ends of the supply demand balances tend to be driven by a more limited number of factors (e.g. more extreme climate change or environmental destination scenarios).

-Figure 12: Example sankey plot to visualise the situation trees